Rani Durgavati History – Information in English

 Death

-Rani upheld her bravery up to the last minutes of her life.
-It happened once a Mughal Subedar named Asaf Khan learned about Rani’s bold nature and became interested in attacking her kingdom.
-So, he asked permission to Mughal emperor to attack on her kingdom.
-Then emperor also grants necessary permissions and help.
+So, he asked permission to the Mughal emperor to attack on her kingdom.
+Then the emperor also grants necessary permissions and help.

 During the battle, Arjun Daswas, her Fauzdar, was killed, and she had to take over and lead the troops.
 The battle got extreme, and both sides lost men.
 Rani reviewed her strategy and suggested they attack the enemy at night.
 However, her lieutenants declined her suggestion.

 The next day, Rani’s son sustained injuries during the battle and retreated to safety.
-During war, she arrows pierced through her neck and ear.
+During war, arrows pierced through her neck and ear.
 She was injured severely.

 When she regained consciousness, she perceived defeat.
 Note that Rani was never killed.
 Instead, she died with her sword and with her will.

-Importance in History?
+Importance in History

 Rani is a legend and deserves all the respect and recognition in Indian history.
 Below are a few reasons her name still appears in Indian historical records.